jina-ai/executors/jinahub/encoders/image/CLIPImageEncoder/README.md

 **CLIPImageEncoder** is an image encoder that wraps the image embedding functionality using the [CLIP](https://huggingface.co/transformers/model_doc/clip.html) model from huggingface transformers.

-This encoder is meant to be used in conjunction with the [CLIPTextEncoder](https://github.com/jina-ai/executors/tree/main/jinahub/encoders/text/CLIPTextEncoder), as it can embedd text and images to the same latent space.
+This encoder is meant to be used in conjunction with the [CLIPTextEncoder](https://github.com/jina-ai/executors/tree/main/jinahub/encoders/text/CLIPTextEncoder), as it can embed text and images to the same latent space.

 ## Usage